North American monsoon: Mechanism

 The thermal low sets up circulation that brings pulses of low level moisture from the Gulf of California and eastern Pacific.
 The Gulf of California, a narrow body of water surrounded by mountains, is particularly important for low-level moisture transport into Arizona and Sonora.
 Upper level moisture is also transported into the region, mainly from the Gulf of Mexico by easterly winds aloft.
-Once the forests of the Sierra Madre Occidental green up from the initial monsoon rains, evaporation and plant transpiration can add additional moisture to the atmosphere which will then flow into Arizona.
+Once the forests of the Sierra Madre Occidental green up from the initial monsoon rains, evaporation and plant transpiration can add additional moisture to the atmosphere which will then flow into Arizona and New Mexico.
 Finally, if the southern Plains of the U.S. are unusually wet and green during the early summer months, that area can also serve as a moisture source.

 As precipitable water values rise in early summer, brief but often torrential thunderstorms can occur, especially over mountainous terrain.
 This activity is occasionally enhanced by the passage of tropical waves and the entrainment of the remnants of tropical cyclones.